lenaxia/generative-agent/docs/24_DYNAMIC_EVENT_DRIVEN_ROLE_ARCHITECTURE_DESIGN.md

 **Status:** Design Phase
 **Priority:** High

+## Rules

+- Regularly run `make lint` to validate that your code is healthy
+- Always use the venv at ./venv/bin/activate
+- ALWAYS use test driven development, write tests first
+- Never assume tests pass, run the tests and positively verify that the test passed
+- ALWAYS run all tests after making any change to ensure they are still all passing, do not move on until relevant tests are passing
+- If a test fails, reflect deeply about why the test failed and fix it or fix the code
+- Always write multiple tests, including happy, unhappy path and corner cases
+- Always verify interfaces and data structures before writing code, do not assume the definition of a interface or data structure
+- When performing refactors, ALWAYS use grep to find all instances that need to be refactored
+- If you are stuck in a debugging cycle and can't seem to make forward progress, either ask for user input or take a step back and reflect on the broader scope of the code you're working on
+- ALWAYS make sure your tests are meaningful, do not mock excessively, only mock where ABSOLUTELY necessary.
+- Make a git commit after major changes have been completed
+- When refactoring an object, refactor it in place, do not create a new file just for the sake of preserving the old version, we have git for that reason.
+For instance, if refactoring RequestManager, do NOT create an EnhancedRequestManager, just refactor or rewrite RequestManager
+- ALWAYS Follow development and language best practices
+- Use the Context7 MCP server if you need documentation for something, make sure you're looking at the right version
+- Remember we are migrating AWAY from langchain TO strands agent
+- Do not worry about backwards compatibility unless it is PART of a migration process and you will remove the backwards compatibility later
+- Do not use fallbacks
+- Whenever you complete a phase, make sure to update this checklist
+- Don't just blindly implement changes.
+Reflect on them to make sure they make sense within the larger project.
+Pull in other files if additional context is needed

 ## Executive Summary

 This document outlines a comprehensive design for a **Dynamic Event-Driven Role Architecture** that enables roles to declare, publish, and subscribe to events without modifying core system code.
 This architecture supports complex delayed actions (like timer-triggered workflows), inter-role communication, and dynamic event type registration, while maintaining clean separation of concerns and leveraging existing workflow infrastructure.